netsil/manifests/mesos-marathon/README.md

 If you wish to do so, you may install only the collectors on your mesos cluster, and install Netsil AOC elsewhere.

-Instructions for this situation will follow below.

-## Resource Requirements
-You will need to provide a mesos agent node with sufficient resources to run Netsil AOC.

-For your Netsil AOC instance, we recommend:

-- 8 CPU
-- 32 GB Memory
-- 500 GB Hard Disk Space

 ### Installing Netsil AOC
 * Install the AOC on Marathon